Inside the ADHD Brain: The Neuroscience Explained Simply

 - Attention regulation

-Differences in this region may affect your ability to stay on track—especially with complex or time-sensitive tasks.
+Differences in cerebellar development and connectivity may affect your ability to stay on track—especially with complex or time-sensitive tasks.

 Corpus Callosum